 - 1. In the event that you have a question about anything at school, please call, email, or send a note.
 St. Vincent has a voice mail system and you can leave a message for a specific staff member.
-There is a list of staff members and phone extensions on the last page of this handbook. - 2.
-Weekly reminders and important information will be communicated through Jupiter emails.
+There is a list of staff members and phone extensions on the first page of this handbook. - 2.
+Weekly reminders and important information will be communicated through SIS emails.
 This is the main form of communication from school to each family.
 Parents have the responsibility to access this information and read it.
 Emails will have upcoming activities, dates and reminders to help our families. - 3.
-Two Parent/Teacher Conferences are scheduled each school year to provide an opportunity to discuss the progress of each student.
+One Parent/Teacher Conference is scheduled each school year to provide an opportunity to discuss the progress of each student.
 However, if you want to meet with your student's teacher, please send a note, email or leave a voicemail so that an appointment can be scheduled. - 4.
-If there is a concern, it is important to contact the teacher and address the concern in a timely manner. - 5.
-St. Vincent has an active Parent Teacher Organization (PTO).
+If there is a concern, it is important to contact the teacher and address the concern PRIOR to contacting the principal.

+- 5. St. Vincent has an active Parent Teacher Organization (PTO).
 It meets periodically throughout the year.
-This is another way that parents can keep informed and become involved in our school. - 6.
-Please make sure that you pick up your Parish Bulletin after attending Mass every weekend.
+This is another way that parents can keep informed and become involved in our school.
+We encourage at least ONE parent from EACH family to attend the PTO meetings. - 6.
+Please make sure that you pick up your Parish Bulletin after attending Mass every weekend and follow our school Facebook page, SV Tribe.